Mergers and acquisitions systems thinking strategies, part 3

 Demand more from a systems approach than technology.
 Shifting to a true environmental systems thinking approach gives far higher expectations for holistic integration planning.

-In the same study 65 percent of survey respondents indicated that their ideal role in an M&A was to be a strategic partner with senior management, only 8 percent ranked their ideal M&A role as HR functional expert and implementor, where HR involvement is indeed heaviest.
+In the same study 65% of survey respondents indicated that their ideal role in an M&A was to be a strategic partner with senior management, only 8 percent ranked their ideal M&A role as HR functional expert and implementor, where HR involvement is indeed heaviest.

 Only half of the respondents believe their HR organizations possess the capabilities needed to play a strategic M&A role.
 Why does systems theory or system thinking help?
 Because change creates tension and a systems approach works towards an environment in concert.